prakashmirji/hcp-ansible/README.md

         - import_playbook: playbooks/k8s-tenant.yml
         - import_playbook: playbooks/epic-worker.yml

+If you starting first time, you can start from download-tools.yml

 ### Troubleshooting
+Following places can be looked at for the errors
+[1] Too look for logs of epicctl : ~/.epicctl{{name}}
+[2] Too look for platform logs /var/log/bluedata

 If you are hitting this[1] k8s broken link issue, please run [2] before you start creatig  k8s cluster [1]https://github.com/kubernetes/kubernetes/issues/92242